AlexJnshi/ab_react_project/README.md

     - As a result, The filter function not working and I could not to store filter state in Sessionlstorage.

 - For pagination, I use "cheaper way" to do it, sort data in client side,instead to request from server

+### Detail page -detail index.js
+- Have logic to get all product categories' name, but looks have same issue with API ```/product?categories```.
+Did not figure it out.